idlehands/idlehands.github.io/about.md

 layout: page
 permalink: /about/index.html
 title: About Me
-tagline: Karl Matthias
+tagline: Jeffrey Matthias
 tags: [about, bio]
 image:
-  feature: RepeatableSystems-small.jpg
+  feature: idlehands.codes.logo.jpg
 ---

 I am a developer and ops engineer with more than 18 years of experience in